 Sound is a real problem these days.
 Generally the TV's sound unit is fairly poor or only just acceptable.

 - Tip: If you want to really enjoy a movie you'll probably need a soundbar.

 What about 3D?

-Most 2016 TV models are 3D-compatible.
+Most 2016 and some 2017 TV models are 3D-compatible.
 If you're looking for a 3D TV we suggest you look for a passive system (rather than active) because the glasses are lighter, cheaper and they work just as well.
 However, we don't think you should be making a buying decision based on 3D; rather, look for the best picture for normal HD video.